Lighthouse CI

 file.

-Lighthouse CI allows you to pass a performance budget configuration file (see Lighthouse Budgets).
-There are several options to pass performance budget configs:
+Lighthouse CI allows you to pass a budget configuration file (see Lighthouse Budgets).
+There are several options to pass a budget config:

 Option 1.